tomiVn/tomiVn/README.md

 Currently, I am continuing my growth journey by learning about DevOps at SoftUni.
 I am excited about the opportunity to expand my knowledge and skills in this field.

 I am actively seeking new opportunities with a creative software company that has a friendly team, where everyone shares their experiences and works hard and professionally.

-Feel free to reach out to me for any collaborations or opportunities!